 Create More Than Just Wall Coverings

 Tadelakt, as a plastering technique, offers more than just wall coverings.
 It’s a highly versatile system, so you can do all sorts with it.
 Let your imagination be your guide.
-Create wash stands, seats, shelves, and floors with tadelakt, and you’ll have a truly Moroccan style bathroom.
+Create wash stands, seats and shelves with tadelakt, and you’ll have a truly Moroccan style bathroom.
 When you use it, your bathroom can look incredible and unique to you.

 Use It Anywhere

 The real joy of tadelakt is just how versatile the technique is.
-You can use it indoors or outdoors for a stylish finish to your walls and floors.
+You can use it indoors or outdoors for a stylish finish to your walls.
 Why not try using it around a hot tub, or around your pool?
 Again, tiles aren’t your only option.
 Create a truly different outdoor space.